apetranov/django-thoughts/README.md

 # Django thoughts 💭🐍

-# How to run locally:
+# How to run locally

 ## Step 1: clone repo
 ```bash